rusili/AC-Android/lessons/control-structures/README.md

 System.out.println("Then this code runs");
 ```

 An if statement will evaluate code within the parenthesis.
-The statement must
+The boolean statement must
 return a true or false value;

 ```java